Stevenson's Creek flows as it always has. It is the people beside it who have changed.

 According to Jennings, the lake "will look and feel more like a lake than it has for many years."

 The city also is planning two "weir structures" under Court Street and Druid Road.
 The structures block the flow of the creek to a certain level.
-Baier said this allows ponds to form and will help prevent the severe rushing action that can erode the banks during a hard rain.
+Baier said this allows ponds to form and will help prevent the erosion of banks during a hard rain.

 Joe Devlin, a property owner who soon will see gabions from his back yard, said he will miss the spawning fish and otters who frequented his part of the creek.
 But he likes the idea that the creek will be cleaned up.